Randy Arozarena Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Blue Jays pitching staff ranks seventh in the league.
+- The pitching staff for the Blue Jays has a collective 9.2 K/9, the eighth-best in the league.

-- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Blue Jays have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs allowed (65 total, 1.4 per game).
+- Blue Jays pitchers combine to give up 66 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Berrios makes the start for the Blue Jays, his 10th of the season.
-He is 3-4 with a 4.61 ERA and 52 strikeouts through 52 2/3 innings pitched.
+- Kikuchi makes the start for the Blue Jays, his 10th of the season.
+He is 5-1 with a 4.08 ERA and 43 strikeouts in 46 1/3 innings pitched.

-- The righty last pitched on Thursday against the New York Yankees, when he went 6 2/3 innings, allowing three earned runs while giving up six hits.
+- His most recent appearance was on Friday against the Baltimore Orioles, when the lefty threw 4 2/3 innings, surrendering three earned runs while giving up three hits.

+- In nine games this season, the 31-year-old has an ERA of 4.08, with 8.4 strikeouts per nine innings.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.